Skip to Main Content

 How are student loans disbursed?

 Student loans and other forms of financial aid are sent directly to your school.
-This generally applies to both federal and private student loans, though the disbursement timelines may vary for each.
+This generally applies to both federal and private student loans, although the disbursement timelines may vary for each type.
 Once the school receives your loan money, it will apply it to your tuition, room and board, and other fees before distributing the rest to you.

 When do student loans get disbursed?